jbdub99/BioGraphs/README.md

 Clone, customize, and enhance your bioinformatics analysis visuals!

-Take your TMM exxpression data and turn it into interpretive visuals that clealry show meaningful findings
+Take your rna expression data and turn it into interpretive visuals that clealry show meaningful findings